potassco/clinguin/docs/read_the_docs/source/clinguin/customize_guide.rst

 Again the help should show and now there should be a section at the bottom `YourClingraphBackend` where there are three arguments listed:

 1. `--source-files` - From ClingoBackend
-2. `--widget-files` - From ClingoBackend
+2. `--ui-files` - From ClingoBackend
 3. `--clingraph-files` - You just added this one, congrats